 These issues are global, and they’re affecting projects of every type and size.

-We know there are creators on Kickstarter who are seeing the effects of this disruption begin to take hold in ways that are altering the timelines they're planning for upcoming projects—or causing fulfillment delays for projects already underway.
+We know there are creators on Shopify who are seeing the effects of this disruption begin to take hold in ways that are altering the timelines they're planning for upcoming projects—or causing fulfillment delays for projects already underway.
 If you're a creator who will rely on the complex network of people, resources, goods, and services that make up the global supply chain, you may be wondering about the best way to move forward with your project.

 First, know that you're not alone.
 These issues are being experienced by creators of every kind, in every industry, in every part of the world.
 Know also that many of your backers will by now be familiar with these complications.
 Many already realize that slower than usual delivery times are to be expected, and that longer timetables are not necessarily due to poor planning but to factors beyond anyone's control.

 That said, there are a couple of things we highly recommend doing to set proper expectations and mitigate the potential for any stress between you and all the excited backers out there who are eager to get their hands on your work.